skandertajine/rabbitmq-cluster/README.md

 ## Troubleshooting
 ```
 * Sometimes Rabbitmq(service rabbitmq-server ) doesn't want to start , it maybe sometimes caused by a wrong character in the cookie file.
-* Rabbitmq binds it's configuration with the current context(hostname, IP etc..) if one of theese has come to change the node can be instable and configuration may disappear.
+* Rabbitmq binds it's configuration with the current context (hostname, IP etc..) ,if one of theese has come to change the node can be instable and configuration may disappear.
 * rabbitmqctl reset deletes the configuration of the node(policies,users etc..)